3and4/Leither/doc/MiMei-en.md

 #### 3.3 Data Container
 Many data centers are required to process data of billions of users in regular internet.
 A large data center has capacity for tens of thousands of servers.
 Every task is processed by groups of servers using parallel algorithm.
 A army of maintenance personals are required for daily operation.

 No data center is required when storing personal data by individual.
 However, some kind of container, a light-weight clouds OS, will be necessary, like Pod promoted by Solid platform.
 The container shall be low cost, lightweight, and easy to operate by layman.
-Compared with the Homomorphic Encryption that certain block-chain alogrithm is using, Leither method is simpler and more efficient.
+Compared with the Homomorphic Encryption that certain block-chain algorithm is using, Leither method is simpler and more efficient.
 One who owns the storage device owns the data and defines the rules of application.

 #### 3.4 Data Model for Reference
 **File**